Understanding the Dangers of Heroin Abuse

 According to the World Health Organization,” The severity of withdrawal is related to the degree and rate of reversal of neuroadaptive changes related to opioid use.”
 Although heroin withdrawals are not considered life-threatening for the most part, they can still be highly dangerous.

-Individuals have been known to lose consciousness and aspirate on their spittle or vomit choking to death.
-More severe withdrawals can occur in a person suffering co-existing physical or mental health problems leading to other, possibly fatal, consequences.
+Individuals have been known to lose consciousness and aspirate on their vomit.
+More severe withdrawals can occur in a person suffering co-existing physical or mental health problems, leading to other, possibly fatal, consequences.

 Dangers of Overdose